 In addition, because the larger birds live so long, they can bond heavily with one person and if that person dies, the bird often has a hard time adjusting to another caretaker, which can also cause severe stress and self-mutilating behaviors.

 Another common reason for pet birds to not reach their full lifespan is accidents in the home.
-This can include accidents during free flight time such as flying into walls, windows or other objects.
+This can include accidents during free flight time, such as flying into walls, windows, or other objects.
 Birds have also been known to fly into ceiling fans and get injured.
 They also can easily become prey for other animals in the home, such as dogs and cats with a prey drive, or even other birds if cage mates become aggressive with each other.

 Improving the Pet Bird Lifespan

 Keeping pet birds can be a lot of work, particularly as you move up to the larger species that have more intense social, mental, and environmental needs.
 Birds of any size also need a healthy diet that contains more than just seeds.
 The key to keeping your pet bird's lifespan as long as possible is making sure you have all of your bird's needs met.
-The more intelligent the bird, the more you'll need to make sure they are getting daily interaction and mental stimulation as sadly anxiety and stress can be a major contributor to a pet bird's shortened lifespan.
+The more intelligent the bird, the more you'll need to make sure they are getting daily interaction and mental stimulation, as anxiety and stress can be a major contributor to a pet bird's shortened lifespan.